-Lyn's work has been publicized on the PTO Today web site, in the June 2010 issue of Columbus Monthly, and in the June 2011 issue of Columbus Parents.
+Lyn's work has been publicized on the PTO Today web site, and in Columbus Monthly and Columbus Parents magazines.
 Lyn has written for Storytelling Magazine, a national publication; her work is also included in story anthologies and resources for educators, including: the award winning The Storytelling Classroom: Applications Across the Curriculum and Literacy in the Storytelling Classroom (both from Libraries Unlimited); Sayin' Somethin': Stories from the National Association of Black Storytellers (National Association of Black Storytellers, Inc.); The August House Book of Scary Stories (August House), and its accompanying enrichment guide for teachers; the 2011 publication Storytelling and QAR Strategies (Libraries Unlimited).
 Lyn’s CD, When the Gourd Broke, won a 2009 NAPPA Honors Award.

 Lyn is also a Thurber House mentor to young writers.
 In 2012, Lyn was among the first 30 teaching artists from across the country to participate in professional-development sessions on the arts and Common Core standards at the Kennedy Center for the Performing Arts; Lyn's participation as an Ohio Teaching Artist in The Ohio State-Based Collaborative Initiative of the Kennedy Center for the Performing Arts has provided additional opportunities for Lyn to share professional development workshops for educators and other mentors, in interactive sessions pertinent to benchmarks of academic content standards and diverse ways of learning.